tBuddy00/itsm-killer/git/git-basics/step3_adding_file/text.md

 Running `git log`{{exec}} shows the **history of commits** in your repository, providing you with details like the *commit message*, the *author*, and a unique commit hash.

+>NOTE!
+Git's key strength is tracking the history of changes.
+By adding and committing files, you’re creating a permanent record of changes that you can review, revert, or share with others.
+This helps ensure that you never lose your work and can collaborate more effectively.

 Please make sure to run `echo "Hello Git, my dear friend!" > hello.txt`{{exec}}, `git add hello.txt`{{exec}} and `git commit -m "Add hello.txt file`{{exec}} before clicking on Check.
 This will help us confirm that everything is set up correctly.